 I know for many of us visiting museums can be boring.
 It all goes back to those field trips in elementary and middle school, when we had to visit museums and write a report about what we saw, what we learned.
 I think it’s the same reason some people don’t like to read; they were forced to read books they didn’t like in high school.

-But just as there is a great awakening when you read a book you like—one that takes your breath away and leaves you thinking about the characters and the plot for weeks after you’re done—it is a powerful experience to visit a museum and experience a great exhibit, one that leaves you wanting to learn more about the subject.
+But just as there is a great awakening when you read a book you like—one that takes your breath away and leaves you thinking about the characters and the plot for weeks after you’re done—it is a powerful experience to visit a local museum and experience a great exhibit, one that leaves you wanting to learn more about the subject.

 We tend to consider museums in dramatic terms.
 We think of the Smithsonian in Washington DC, the Museum of Natural History in New York City, or one of the Getty museums.
 There are magnificent places worth a day’s visit, just like Louvre in Paris and the Museo de Antropologia in Mexico City.
 But there are other, less famous museums housing all types of history like the Art Car Museum in Houston, TX, The Spy Museum in Washington DC, the SPAM museum in Austin, MN, the Hobo Museum in Britt, IA, and the Trash Museum in Hartford, CT.
 Yes, there are museums for everything.
 There is even a Shoe Museum in Mexico City.